-- In 10 countries, more people perform Google searches on their handheld devices than they do on computers as of 2015 (according to HubSpot)
+- In 10 countries, more people perform Google searches on their handheld devices than they do on computers (according to HubSpot)

 It’s no big surprise that the world is going mobile.
 Practically everyone has a cell phone or tablet, so if you want to stay competitive, you need to make sure your website is mobile friendly.
 Contact MARION for more information on how our responsive web design in Houston can help you!

 Keep in mind that mobile devices vary in size which means your website needs to be able to adapt to various screen sizes.
 Lastly, paying attention to mobile SEO stats will allow you to spot trends and jump on opportunities when they present themselves.